Brand development that increases sales velocity, guaranteed.

 The rebranding campaign was a resounding success, dramatically boosting sales and brand awareness.
 Old Spice continues to innovate with fresh approaches to video and social media campaigns, ensuring its brand remains relevant and appealing to new consumers.

-LEGO Extended its Reach
+LEGO Extended Its Reach

 LEGO’s rebranding effort is a compelling example of how a company can expand its reach without completely overhauling its visual identity.
 While the brand name, logo, and color palette remained the same, the company recognized the need to connect with a broader audience and establish its relevance in the digital age.